 The Click-and-collect operation

-This one is the most easiest one.
-A customer look for a product online, buy it and then stop by the brand shop to pick up the items.
-New Look, the English fast fashion fashion company allow its customers to buy products online and pick them up in shop.
-Thanks to this operation, they saw their turnover increased.
+This one is the easiest.
+A customer looks for a product online, buys it, and then stops by the brand shop to pick up the items.
+New Look, the English fast fashion company allows its customers to buy products online and pick them up in the shop with even a QR code.
+Thanks to this operation, they saw their turnover increase.

-The brand is also on all part trying to make the shopping easier for its customers; whether it’s mobile shopping, an easiest check out at the desktop, the development of a next-day delivery and so on…
+The brand is also on all parts trying to make shopping easier for its customers; whether it’s mobile shopping, the easiest check out at the desktop, the development of next-day delivery, and so on…

-Use WeChat as the best digital tool for O2O strategy in China
+Use WeChat as the best digital tool for O2O marketing strategy in China

 WeChat enables brands in and near their physical stores to communicate with customers.
-Brands can send push-notifications with promotional content or news specifically geared toward this customer.
-If he received it maybe he will stopped by the shop.
+Brands can send push notifications with promotional content or news specifically geared toward this customer.
+If he received it maybe he will stop by the shop.

 Louis Vuitton already developed this kind of operation and sent messages to customers where they were close to one of their boutiques.